tinganho/balanced-storage/README.md

 So in other words, The above code will compile.
 It also causes no memory leaks.

 ### Collections
-When dealing with collection, it is good practice to have already balanced annotations on constructors or methods.
+When dealing with collection, it is good practice to have already balanced method calls on constructors or methods.
 ```typescript
 import { View } from './view';